Alfresco/docs-alfresco/insight-engine/1.4/install/options.md

     The command line parameter, `-a` passes additional JVM parameters, for example, system properties using `-D`.

     > **Note:** The `-Dcreate.alfresco.defaults=alfresco,archive` command automatically creates the `alfresco` and `archive` cores.
-Therefore, you should only start Search Services with `-Dcreate.alfresco.defaults=alfresco,archive` the first time you run Search Services.
+Therefore, you should only start Search and Insight Engine with `-Dcreate.alfresco.defaults=alfresco,archive` the first time you run Search and Insight Engine.
 In addition you should run this application as a dedicated user.
 For example, you can create a Solr user.
-Finally, to ensure that Search Services connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.
+Finally, to ensure that Search and Insight Engine connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.

-    Once Search Services is up and running, you should see a message similar to the following:
+    Once Search and Insight Engine is up and running, you should see a message similar to the following:

     ```bash
     Waiting up to 180 seconds to see Solr running on port 8983 []
     Started Solr server on port 8983 (pid=24289).
 Happy searching!
     ```

-    To stop the currently running Search Services instance, use:
+    To stop the currently running Search and Insight Engine instance, use:

     ```bash
     ./solr/bin/solr stop